csgillespie/efficientR/main.md

   m
 }
 ```
-This is clearly a bad function and we should just `mean()` function, but it's a useful
+This is clearly a bad function and we should just use the `mean()` function, but it's a useful
 comparison.
 Compiling the function is straightforward

 ```r